-The Company has an unconditional and irrevocable 364-day revolving Letter of Credit provided by BOS.
-The Letter of Credit is for a maximum aggregate principal amount of £890,000 to assist the Company should it not be able to meet its obligations under the Notes.
-The reliance on this facility is therefore dependent upon the creditworthiness of BOS, which currently has a long term rating from Standard and Poor's (S&P) of A (2016: S&P long-term rating: A).
-The Company has not drawn on the Letter of Credit since inception.
+The Company holds a Reserve Account of £1,397,000 to assist the Company should it not be able to meet its obligations.
+The reliance on this facility is therefore dependent upon the creditworthiness of BOS.
+The rating requirement under the Programme Documentation for the Reserve Account to remain with BOS is a short term rating with Standard and Poor's (S&P) of A. As at 31 December 2018, BOS met this requirement with a short term rating of A (2017; S&P short term rating: A).
+The Company has not drawn on this facility since inception.